Abuse of Process

 When an application for a stay should be heard and ruled upon is a matter for the trial judge.
 However, ordinarily this ought to be at the outset of the case, and before the evidence is heard, unless there is a specific reason to defer it because the issues can better be determined at a later stage: R. v.
 F. (S.) 2 Cr.App.R.
 28, CA,

 - The accused must give written notice of the application to the prosecutor (and to any co-accused) and to the court as soon as practicable after becoming aware of the grounds for applying.
+This must be before the defendant pleads guilty or the jury retires to consider verdicts at a trial.

 - The application must explain the grounds on which it is made; include or identify all supporting material; specify 'relevant events, dates and propositions of law'; and identify any witness the accused wants to call to give evidence in person